MarioMingarro/ClimaRep/README.md

 ```
 <img src="man/figures/F_7.jpeg" alt="Future Climate layers" width="600">

-*Figure 7: Example simulated future climate variables.*
+*Figure 7: Example of simulated future climate variables.*

 Use `mh_rep_ch` to compare representativeness between the `present_climatic_variables` and `future_climatic_variables` within the defined `study_area`.
-This function calculates representativeness for each input polygon in both scenarios and determines areas where conditions:
+This function calculates representativeness for each input `polygon` in both scenarios and determines cells where conditions:

-Retained - Are present in both currently and future.
+- **Retained** - Are present in both currently and future.
-Lost - Are present currently, but not present in the future.
+- **Lost** - Are present currently, but not present in the future.
-Novel - Are present in the future, but not present currently.
+- **Novel** - Are present in the future, but not present currently.

 ```{r}
 mh_rep_ch(